 At each reporting date, the Bank assesses whether financial assets recognized at amortised cost and debt securities at FVOCI are credit-impaired.
-A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.
+A financial asset is 'credit-impaired' when one or more events with negative impact on the estimated future cash flows of the financial asset have occurred.